Fatmike-GH/PELoader/README.md

 ## Limitations

-- Although the method I use to retrieve the TLS index for the main module is experimental and may not be universally reliable, it has nonetheless demonstrated consistent effectiveness across a range of tested target executables, including MSVC Console and Windows applications, Rust Console and Windows builds, and Delphi binaries.
+- Although the method I use to retrieve the TLS index for the main module is experimental and may not be universally reliable, it has still proven to work across a range of tested target executables, including MSVC Console and Windows applications, Rust Console and Windows builds, and Delphi binaries.

 - The target executable requires a relocation table to ensure reliable loading, as the image base of the loader may conflict with that of the target.
 In a practical scenario, such as when the target is loaded from a memory section rather than from disk, this issue can be resolved by rebasing the PE loader to an unused image base and removing its relocation table.